mui/material-ui/docs/data/base/components/button/button.md

 import { useButton } from '@mui/base/ButtonUnstyled';
 ```

-If you need to use Button's functionality in another component, you can use the `useButton` hook.
+The `useButton` hook lets you use the functionality of `ButtonUnstyled` in other components.
-It returns props to be placed on a custom button element and fields representing the internal state of the button.
+It returns props to be placed on a custom button element, along with fields representing the internal state of the button.

-The `useButton` hook requires the ref of the element it'll be used on.
+The `useButton` hook requires the `ref` of the element it's used on.
 Additionally, you need to provide the `component` prop (unless you intend to use the plain `button`).

 {{"demo": "UseButton.js"}}